WARPD: World model Assisted Reactive Policy Diffusion: Limitations and Future Work

 \section{Limitations and Future Work}

-While Latent Weight Diffusion (LWD) offers a promising framework for policy generation, we observe that Diffusion Policy (DP) performs better in settings with shorter action horizons and minimal environment perturbations.
-This gap likely arises from approximation errors introduced by the VAE, as well as the added complexity of LWD, which includes more components and hyperparameters requiring careful tuning.
-LWD also incurs additional training costs: its VAE training demands more RAM due to the need to load full observation sequences from the dataset.
+While WARPD is a promising framework for policy generation, Diffusion Policy (DP) performs better in short-horizon, low-perturbation settings.
+This gap likely stems from VAE approximation errors and WARPD’s added complexity.
+Another limitation is the additional training overhead compared to traditional diffusion policy models (see \cref{app:com_res}).
+But we believe that this training overhead is comparable to other established world model-based imitation learning methods.

-One clear strength of DP is its compatibility with foundation models as an action head~\citep{octo_2023}.
-Whether LWD can be integrated into such architectures remains an open research question.
-Furthermore, in image-based observation spaces, LWD must generate CNN-based policies.
-While previous work has shown that hypernetworks can generate weights for CNNs and Vision Transformers (ViTs), adapting these architectures within LWD poses new challenges.

-Future improvements could focus on enhancing the VAE decoder architecture.
-For example, adopting chunked deconvolutional hypernetworks~\citep{oshg2019hypercl} may enable more efficient decoding and faster inference.
-Expanding LWD to support Transformer or ViT-based policies is another promising direction, especially for tasks involving sequential or high-dimensional visual inputs~\citep{DBLP:journals/corr/abs-2010-11929}.
-Additionally, drawing on insights from~\citep{chi2024diffusionpolicy}, warm-starting LWD with prior latents or solutions could further boost performance by providing richer contextual priors.
+Thus, future work could improve WARPD’s VAE decoder through chunked deconvolutional hypernetworks~\citep{oshg2019hypercl}, enabling more efficient decoding.
+Extending WARPD to Transformer or ViT policies is another direction, especially for sequential or visual tasks~\citep{DBLP:journals/corr/abs-2010-11929}.
+Incorporating WARPD to foundation VLA models as an action head is another exciting avenue.
+Finally, warm-starting with prior latents~\citep{chi2024diffusionpolicy} may further boost performance by providing richer priors.